 “Every man I’ve dealt with has had children.”
 He says with a belly laugh.

-Many of Imam Diayee’s relationships have been with men that used to be married and have children.
 His last partner and him were together for 11 years and after they broke up, his partner remarried.

 “He remarried?”
 I ask, puzzled. “to a woman?”